- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

-Massachusetts resident Jennifer Bradbury, was only 14 years old when she met a 40-year-old man whom she wed two years later in Florida with her parents’ consent.
+Jenn, now a Massachusetts resident, was only 14 years old when she met a 40-year-old man whom she wed two years later in Florida with her parents’ consent.
 Here she is pictured speaking at an Unchained at Last protest in Boston, urging the Massachusetts legislature to ban child marriage.
 Photo courtesy of Unchained at Last.
 Credit: Matilde Simas for Capture Humanity.

 Child marriage occurs right here in the U.S. at a rate that defies belief.

 No child should be married off before they are a legal adult.
 No molester of children should be rewarded with the life of their victim.
 As adults, it is our job to protect the innocence of our children.
 We have to do better.

 While we were waiting for our bus at the Greyhound station, we saw her relatives pull up and we ran into the ladies’ room.
 We were both violently grabbed by the neck and dragged out after two sets of locked doors were kicked in.